verodr/Project1-Game/README.md

    }
 ```
 ### Function checkWall
 The function checkWall wraps around the movement functions for the enemies.
-Its main purposes are:
+Its main purpose is to check if there are any enemies left on the grid:
-Check if there are any enemies left on the grid.
-If not set the game status to victory and return
+- If not set the game status to victory and returns;
-If the direction of enemy movement is to the right then check if the right border of the grid is reached.
-If so, switch the movement from right to down and invert the direction.
+- If the direction of enemy movement is to the right then check if the right border of the grid is reached.
+If so, switch the movement from right to down and invert the direction;
-If the direction of enemy movement is to the left then check if the left border of the grid is reached.
-If so, switch the movement from right to down and invert the direction.
+- If the direction of enemy movement is to the left then check if the left border of the grid is reached.
+If so, switch the movement from right to down and invert the direction;
-If no borders are reached then just move the block of enemies to the left or the right depending on the value of the direction variable.
+- If no borders are reached then just move the block of enemies to the left or the right depending on the value of the direction variable.
 ``` javascript
    function checkWall(direction){
        const en = document.querySelectorAll('.'+charEnemy)